al-becker/deep_learning_notebooks/README.md

+# machine learning notebooks
-Some notebooks created while experimenting with deep learning.
+A collection of notebooks created while experimenting with deep learning and machine learning in general.
-Data and models are not contained.
-Links to the data are provided within the notebook.
-You have to train models for yourself.
+Data and models are not contained, but links ,that worked when the notebooks were created, to the data are provided within the notebook.
+The trained model is also not provided, you have to train it yourself.